 If you are seeking help for a fear, anxiety or aggression issue, please fill out the CANINE BEHAVIOR QUESTIONNAIRE.
-This document is NOT on the website, but must be requested via phone or email.
-Once it is determined that this issue is indeed a behavior modification issue and not a training issue, the CANINE BEHAVIOR QUESTIONNAIRE is emailed directly to you.
 When filling out this form, please be as SPECIFIC AND DETAILED as possible.
 This document provides lots of additional information that paints a broader picture of the dog’s life for the Canine Behavior Consultant.
-There is no charge for the Canine Behavior Consultant to review the lengthy document.
 In addition, if you decide to book a private consultation, the Canine Behavior Consultant already has most of the information that she needs and it is not necessary to spend an hour taking notes.
 Instead, the private consultation (or first session) can be spent demonstrating hands on exercises (and in depth discussion) designed to target the problem behavior.

 The initial private consultation will provide the client with LOTS of educational information on dog behavior and training, as well as, specific exercises tailored to address the dog’s specific issue.